getndazn/kopytko-framework/README.md

       m.store.remove("signUpData")
     end sub
   ```

+Creating a tree of elements results in calling `constructor` method starting from the parent to children
+and then `componentDidMount` in the opposite order - from children to the parent.

 Remember that if you use `setState()` inside the `componentDidUpdate` method it will cause it to eventually be called
 again, which can lead to infinite loops, so make sure to wrap state changes in conditionals when setting it inside